 - Please note: expired permanent resident cards and List B documents from the I-9 do not need to be reverified.

-Completing the Audit: Once you have followed the steps outlined above, you would have taken one step forward in complying with existing regulation in filling and retaining Form I-9.
+Once you have followed the steps outlined above, you would have taken one step forward in complying with existing regulations in filling and retaining Form I-9.
 Conduct an audit every year to close all gaps in your company.
-In moments of doubt refer the help document provided by USCIS, Handbook for Employers: Instructions for Completing the Form I-9 at any stage of the I-9 process.
+In moments of doubt refer to the help document provided by USCIS, Handbook for Employers: Instructions for Completing the Form I-9 at any stage of the I-9 process.
 A best practice that can be followed is to write down the steps of the I-9 audit and follow them annually.